-The complexity of a high-net-worth divorce is evident in the type, value and number of a couple’s assets.
+The complexity of a high-asset divorce is evident in the type, value and number of a couple’s assets.
 Whereas a middle-class couple may only need to ask themselves who gets the car, house, debt, and perhaps the balance of retirement or savings accounts, a higher-assets couple will often have additional assets – such as stocks, businesses, vacation houses, etc.

 Many of those additional asset classes require complex legal solutions in order to preserve both their value and their utility.